 - 1990: Geauga Park District Foundation created

-- 1994: Land purchase from American Society for Metals (ASM) to become the core property for The West Woods
+- 1994: GPD purchases land from American Society for Metals (ASM) to become the core property for The West Woods

 - 1995: The West Woods Property finalized.
-The Foundation raises $2 million dollars through fund raising efforts
+The Foundation launches The West Woods Preservation Campaign.

-- 2003: Nature Scopes program kicks off; more than 7,500 students have participated since!
+- 2003: Nature Scopes program kicks off and the Foundation commits fundraising support to sustain it.
+More than 8,700 students have participated since!

 - 2011: Observatory Park opens; $2.2 million dollars donated through the Foundation for Observatory Park and the adjacent Nassau Station

-- 2015: The Foundation changes its name from Geauga Park District Foundation to Foundation for Geauga Parks to better-represent the independent structure and align the Foundation's name and logo with its historic mission and purpose
+- 2015: The Foundation changes its name from Geauga Park District Foundation to Foundation for Geauga Parks (FGP) to better represent the independent structure and align the Foundation's name and logo with its historic mission and purpose

-- 2016: Donated to support Western Reserve Land Conservancy's purchase of Modroo Farm property for the Russell Township park system
+- 2016: FGP donates to support Western Reserve Land Conservancy's purchase of Modroo Farm property for the Russell Township park system

-- 2019: Donated funds to create a new trail in Munson Township's Scenic River Retreat.
-Launched the Skywatchers Club in collaboration with Chagrin Valley Astronomical Society, Geauga County Library System, Burton Public Library and Geauga Park District.
-Hired the Foundation's first director and associate director.
+- 2019: FGP donates funds to create a new trail in Munson Township's Scenic River Retreat.
+Launches the Skywatchers Club in collaboration with Chagrin Valley Astronomical Society, Geauga County Library System, Burton Public Library and Geauga Park District.
+Hires the Foundation's first director and associate director.